FREQUENTLY ASKED QUESTIONS:

 Auburn Career Center serves juniors and seniors from over 10 associate school districts.
 These districts include Berkshire, Cardinal, Chardon, Fairport, Harvey, Kenston, Kirtland, Madison, Perry, Riverside.
 Online schools, charter schools and private schools may also attend Auburn Career Center if the district they reside in is within our associate school district area.
 If a student resides outside of our associate school district area, Administrative approval is required.

 Auburn Career Center also serves students for sophomore and junior years, in participating associate school districts.
 Check with your school counselor to determine if your school participates in this Option.

 In addition, a few programs are available to qualifying Lakeshore Compact students.

 When can I apply to attend Auburn Career Center?

-Just complete the Auburn Career Center Application for Admission on our website
+Just complete the Auburn Career Center application through our online application portal

 What is the deadline for applications?

-How are students accepted into Auburn Career Center?
+How are students placed at Auburn Career Center?

 When will I find out if I have been accepted to Auburn Career Center?